Trump may move GOP health care bill to the right

 - Bill in current form unlikely to pass Senate

-(CNN)The Trump administration, under pressure from conservative lawmakers, appears increasingly open to changing legislation repealing and replacing Obamacare in order to placate the right -- but that may guarantee at least this version of the bill is as good as dead the Senate.
+(CNN)The Trump administration, under pressure from conservative lawmakers, appears increasingly open to changing legislation repealing and replacing Obamacare in order to placate the right -- but that may guarantee at least this version of the bill is as good as dead in the Senate.

 The political calculation is setting off a domino effect on Capitol Hill.